Homological dimensions of complexes over coherent regular rings: Introduction

 But one could instead replace $\dgclass{P}$ with the class $\dwclass{P}$, of all \emph{degreewise projective} (i.e. \emph{graded-projective}) complexes.
 This defines the \emph{graded-projective dimension} of $X$:

 Since $\dgclass{P}\subseteq\dwclass{P}$ is, in general, a strict containment we have the inequality $\text{gr-pd}_R(X)\leq \text{pd}_R(X)$.
 After defining $\text{pd}_R(X)$ and $\text{gr-pd}_R(X)$, as well as their injective variants $\text{id}_R(X)$ and $\text{gr-id}_R(X)$, Avramov and Foxby showed that $\text{pd}_R(X) = \text{gr-pd}_R(X)$ and $\text{id}_R(X) = \text{gr-id}_R(X)$ whenever $R$ is a ring of finite global dimension (\cite[Corollary~3.5]{avramov-foxby-hom-dims-complexes}).
 They then asked (\cite[Question~3.8]{avramov-foxby-hom-dims-complexes}) if the converse holds: Does having the equalities $\text{pd}_R(X) = \text{gr-pd}_R(X)$, or $\text{id}_R(X) = \text{gr-id}_R(X)$, for all complexes $X$ imply $R$ has finite global dimension?
 This question was settled for Noetherian rings by Iacob and Iyengar in~\cite{Iacob-Iyengar-regular}.
-They showed that when $R$ is Notherian, the two dimensions coincide if and only if $R$ is a regular ring; see Definition~\ref{definition-regular-ring}.
+They showed that when $R$ is Notherian, the two dimensions coincide if and only if $R$ is a regular ring.
 We show in the current paper that the same is true for the larger class of all coherent rings.
+Our definition of \emph{regular} is the standard one often applied to a general ring; see Definition~\ref{definition-regular-ring}.
 We note that any ring of finite global dimension is regular, but there are coherent regular rings of infinite global dimension.
-In fact, the same statements are true if we replace `global dimension' with \emph{weak dimension} (i.e. \emph{Tor-dimension}); see Example~\ref{example-regular-coherent-rings}.
+In fact, among the class of coherent rings, the same statements are true if we replace `global dimension' with \emph{weak global dimension} (i.e. \emph{Tor-dimension}); see Example~\ref{example-regular-coherent-rings}.

 Much of the essentials for the work in this paper were already worked out in~\cite{Iacob-Iyengar-regular}, but the statements we give here for coherent rings give a more complete picture and unify various results from~\cite{Iacob-Iyengar-regular}.
 Ultimately, given a (left) coherent ring $R$, we prove a slew of statements that are equivalent to the statement that $R$ is (left) regular.
-See Propositions~\ref{prop-characterize-fp} and~\ref{prop-regular-coderived-char} and Theorems~\ref{them-coherent-regular-characterizations}--\ref{them-coherent-regular-characterizations-flat}.
+See Theorem~\ref{prop-characterize-fp}, Proposition~\ref{prop-regular-coderived-char}, and Theorems~\ref{them-coherent-regular-characterizations}--\ref{them-coherent-regular-characterizations-flat}.

 The results of this paper rely on some facts proved by Stovicek in~\cite{stovicek-purity}.
 In particular we use that the homotopy category of injective $R$-modules is compactly generated whenever $R$ is a coherent ring.
 We reprove the needed results here since we are only interested in modules over a ring, and the arguments we have found for this special case are easier than the general ones in~\cite{stovicek-purity}.
 The role of FP-injective modules is crucial.
 An $R$-module $M$ is called \emph{FP-injective}, or \emph{absolutely pure}, if $\Ext^1_R(F,M)=0$ for all finitely presented $R$-modules $F$.